railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 ==============

 It's important to keep good control of margins in every company.
 Even if you have a good level of sales it won't guarantee company profitability if margins aren't high enough.
-Open ERP provides a number of systems for monitoring margins.
+OpenERP provides a number of systems for monitoring margins.
 The main ones are:

 * Margins on a sales order,